emaphp/eMapper/README.md

 **Obtain a row as a custom class object**

 <br/>
 It is possible to define the object class within the mapping expression.
-In order to show this feature, we have designed a *User* class within the *Acme* namespace.
+In order to show this feature, we have designed a *User* class in the *Acme* namespace.
 ```php
 namespace Acme;